awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-uppercase.md

 + Converting across data formats, such as converting XML to JSON for application compatibility\.
 + Compressing or decompressing files as they are being downloaded\.
 + Resizing and watermarking images\.

+  For more information, see [Tutorial: Using S3 Object Lambda to dynamically watermark images as they are retrieved](http://aws.amazon.com/getting-started/hands-on/amazon-s3-object-lambda-to-dynamically-watermark-images/?ref=docs_gateway/amazons3/tutorial-s3-object-lambda-uppercase.html)\.
 + Implementing custom authorization rules to access data\.

 For more information about S3 Object Lambda, see [Transforming objects with S3 Object Lambda](transforming-objects.md)\.